-Urgent Action Fund-Africa, is a consciously feminist and women’s human rights pan-African Fund established in 2001 in Nairobi, Kenya.
+Urgent Action Fund-Africa, is a consciously feminist and women’s human rights pan-African Fund registered in Nairobi, Kenya.
+The Fund boasts a strategic presence on the ground across the five sub-regions of Africa; in Tanzania, Egypt, Zimbabwe, Kenya and Nigeria.
 As the first rapid response Fund on the continent, UAF-Africa adds value to the work of activists and civil society organisations focusing on women’s active socio-political participation and visibility by leveraging resources and opportunities for critical engagement that advance women’s human rights.

 A world where African women are leading change agents at all levels of society with full access to opportunities, justice and resources – a world in which women and girls thrive.

 We support catalytic interventions through rapid response grant giving, deliberate collaborations on topical and emerging issues and protection of resilient women’s human rights defenders at risk.